DhwaniSondhi/Bank-Loan-Management-System/README.md

 # Bank-Loan-Management-System
-A loan management system built to experiment and compare message passing techniques in Java and Erlang.
+A loan management system built to experiment and compare message passing techniques (between different processes/threads) in Java and Erlang.

 **Two input files:**
 - **customers.txt** : list of customers and loan amount required.
 - **banks.txt** : list of banks and amount they can lend.

 The application is created to depict the bank's loan management environment in which banks and customers are distinct entities, such that each will be modeled as separate task/process.
+And, we aim to compare the techniques used to pass messages among threads or processes in Java and Erlang.

 ## Mechanism